Build leaders that accelerate team performance and engagement.Care™

 But when people are not doing well emotionally, they can’t perform well.
 Personal motivation becomes secondary when we are struggling on the inside.

 The reason: human motivation is tied to a hierarchy of needs.
 An employee’s ability to perform their best work will be hampered if basic needs (safety, security, belonging, self-esteem) are not met.

 Motivation aside, it’s a lot harder to work with others, stay focused on a task, or recognize productive alternatives when we’re roiled by powerful emotions.
-Employees simply can’t perform at their best if they are overly stressed or if any foundational human needs are threatened for that matter.
+Employees simply can’t perform at their best if they are overly stressed or if any foundational human needs are threatened.

-To get more of the workforce performing at their best more often, organizations must help employees develop the psychological and emotional bandwidth to direct resources toward high achievement and innovation.
+To get more of the workforce performing at their best more often, organizations can help employees develop the psychological and emotional bandwidth to direct resources toward high achievement and innovation.

 We’ve seen this in recent events.
 The pandemic, social and political unrest, and national tragedies all threatened our basic human needs and put a spotlight on the fundamental interconnectedness of our emotional states and work performance.
 But the concept is evergreen: less dramatic events and interactions disrupt our emotional state every day and can derail performance.

 Emotional regulation is defined as the ability to maintain healthy emotional states and stay calm and collected through stress.